 Your clinician can be expected to respect you as an individual and to convey this respect by keeping appointments or contacting you if a change in times is necessary, by giving you his/her complete attention during sessions, and by avoiding interruptions during sessions.
 On rare occasions however, sessions may be interrupted if your clinician is called to respond to a crisis.
 It is also expected that you will be prompt for appointments, and that you will call CAPS in advance if you will be more than a few minutes late or have to miss an appointment.

 No-Show/Late Cancellation Charges

-CAPS charges clients $25 per person for failing to provide advanced notice when unable to attend an individual counseling session or couples’ counseling session.
-If a client does not provide notice within 24 hours of his/her scheduled appointment, the $25 fee will be charged to the client’s student account.
-If the client is not affiliated with UH, the client will be asked to pay at his/her next scheduled appointment.
+CAPS charges clients $25 per person for failing to provide advanced notice when unable to attend a session.
+If a client does not provide notice within 24 hours of their scheduled appointment, the $25 fee will be charged to the client’s student account.
+If the client is not affiliated with UH, the client will be asked to pay at their next scheduled appointment.
 Clients may leave a message on CAPS’ voicemail to cancel an appointment; however this message must be left at least 24 hours before the scheduled appointment.

 Client Satisfaction Surveys